jsimplicio/jsimplicio.github.io/_posts/2017-12-8-managing-research-study-participants.md

 * Allow researchers to keep track of, and manage the progress of scouts in a mission.

 ### Key results
-* Allow researchers to quickly communicate with scouts, and see their mission gress.
+* Researchers quickly communicate with and see the mission progress of scouts.

 ### Tracking research participants